wp-plugins/dk-pricr-responsive-pricing-table/readme.txt

 == Changelog ==
+= 3.2 =
+* SAFE UPDATE: No data loss for those upgrading from version 3.0
+* CSS bug fixes (icons/titles)

 = 3.1 =
 * SAFE UPDATE: No data loss for those upgrading from version 3.0
 * Preventing plugin conflicts